alexWow88/game/README.md

 ````

 At this point, the 3 enemies are initialized, the hero has been created, and it is time to start the battling.
 There are 3 rounds with a Hero turn and an Enemy turn.
 The Hero can Attack or Heal.
 Random number generators are compared to the luck, ugliness, and rage properties to determine if a Critical Hit is landed or if you take damage.
-As all the rounds as similar, when I make my next update to this project, I will create a Round class to remove some repetition.
-Methods for heroAttack(), heroHeal(), enemyAttack(), and enemyHeal() will also be added for the same reasons.
+To keep the code as DRY as possible, methods for heroAttack(), heroHeal(), enemyAttack(), and enemyHeal() are added to classes Hero and Enemy.

-Below is the code for the first round.
+Below is the code for the first round... and a snippet of code from the heroAttack method which uses a switch case to call the attacks of the correct opponent.
 ````javascript
 // Round 1 (Opponent 1)